 Mark has worked as a counselor in southwestern Idaho, Eastern Washington, and the Lewiston-Clarkston Valley.
-Mark is an Idaho Licensed Professional Counselor (LPC) and nationally board certified as a counselor (NCC).
+Mark is an Idaho Licensed Professional Counselor (LPC) and Nationally Board Certified as a counselor (NCC).
 His counseling experience is two-fold.
 For years he worked in the public schools as a school counselor.
 He worked with at-risk youth for several years within the high school setting.
 Mark has been recognized as a competent counselor and educator.
-He has been utilized by Washington State University, University of Idaho, College of Idaho, Northwest Nazarene University as a community/school counseling supervisor and a counseling practicum supervisor.
-Mark worked with Boise State University as a student teacher master supervisor.
+He has been utilized by Washington State University, University of Idaho, College of Idaho, and Northwest Nazarene University as a community/school counseling supervisor and a counseling practicum supervisor.
+Mark also worked with Boise State University as a student teacher master supervisor.

 Mark’s background in EMS lead him to counsel Emergency Medical Personnel, Fire Fighters and Law Enforcement Officers.
 He is known for his effective debriefing style.

-Mark is an eclectic counselor with preference towards solution-focused therapy.
-He enjoys Glasser’s work and the successful application of that work with adolescents.
+Mark is an eclectic counselor with preference towards cognitive behavioral therapy and solution-focused therapy.
+He successfully applies those therapy styles in his work with adolescents.

-Mark is a member of the American Counseling Association, American School Counselor’s Association, and the Washington School Counselors Association.
+Mark is a member of the American Counseling Association and American School Counselor’s Association.